What: Adventure and service camp

 - Tips for local service providers

-- Cost of materials for two smokeless ovens for the community
+- Contribution to cost of materials for two smokeless ovens for the community

 - $100pp donation to a nonprofit that supports community sustainability